Toyota Yaris Hybrid Battery Troubleshooting

 Charging the battery

-These cars are often more fuel efficient than their gas-powered counterparts but also expensive.
+These cars are often more fuel-efficient than their gas-powered counterparts, but also expensive.
 To avoid paying for energy that goes to waste, you should charge the battery correctly.
 Depending on your car, this can involve a battery that charges via the engine as a generator or is recharged directly by the electric motor.

 Unlike traditional cars, these vehicles use a sophisticated engine management system to intelligently combine electric and gasoline power for the most effective performance.
 They can even switch between these two power sources with ease.

 Typically, you should leave the car running for at least 60 minutes to charge the battery.
-But some models have fully electric mode, which means you can drive the car entirely on electricity.
+But some models have a fully electric mode, which means you can drive the car entirely on electricity.

 Symptoms of a failing battery